c0mix/Search-Scan/README.md

 If you have added the <mongodb installation dir>/bin to the PATH environment variable, you can just type mongo instead of ./bin/mongo.

+3. To switch databases, issue the use <db>

+		use cvedb

+4. Finally create the "cveplug" collection:

+		db.createCollection("cveplug")

 Databases and collections
 -------------------------